mateodevia/Ayudemonos-web-dev/README.md

 meteor
 ```

-5)open in the browser the
+5)open in the browser the project

 ```
 localhost:3001